 - Only Scania Corrosion Inhibitor should be used in the coolant as protection against corrosion.
-The correct corrosion inhibitor content is 8-12% by volume, and this must never drop below 8% by volume.
-The inhibitor in Scania Corrosion Inhibitor is free of nitrites. - First filling: Fill up the system with water +10% by volume Scania Corrosion Inhibitor.
+The correct concentration of corrosion inhibitor is 8-12% by volume, and this must never drop below 8% by volume.
+The inhibitor in Scania Corrosion Inhibitoris free of nitrites. - First filling: Fill up the system with water + 10% by volume Scania Corrosion Inhibitor.
 Use drinking water with a pH of 6-9. - Never top up with water alone or corrosion inhibitor alone!
-Fluid losses must always be replaced with pre-mixed coolant: water + 10% Scania Corrosion Inhibitor by volume.
+Fluid losses must always be replaced with ready-mixed coolant: water + 10% by volume Scania Corrosion Inhibitor.